lestex/threadly/README.md

 == README

-This a simple RAILS app with Jquery and Angular as a frontand.
+This a simple RAILS app with Jquery and Angular as a frontend.

 == How it works: